warc0s/llm-storyteller/README.md

 Welcome to **LLM StoryTeller**, an interactive web application that leverages Large Language Models (LLMs) to help you craft captivating stories effortlessly.
 Whether you're a student, writer, or enthusiast, LLM StoryTeller provides a seamless experience to generate, refine, and download your unique narratives.

+Note: The application interface is in Spanish, but don’t worry!
+We will walk you through each step in detail in this README.
+The interface is intuitive, and with the included explanations and screenshots, you’ll find it easy to follow and understand the workflow.
+Here, you can see the main dashboard of the application:

 ![LLM StoryTeller Interface](https://github.com/warc0s/llm-storyteller/blob/main/images/dashboard.png)

 ---